 Note: If you are arrested outside of the corporate limits of the Town of Westlake, you may have to wait in custody up to 24 hours to be transported to our jail facility for arraignment.

 Credit for time served may be requested from the Judge for any violation(s) in warrant status if you have been in custody for at least 24 hours or longer.

-In order to request for credit for time served, the defendant will need to provide the following:
+In order to request for Credit for Time Served and have your time reviewed by the Judge, the defendant will need to do the following: